-175. Stopping on or near a level crossing
+175-Stopping on or near a level crossing

-(1) A driver must not stop on a level crossing, or on a road within 20 metres before the nearest rail or track to the driver approaching the crossing and 20 metres after the nearest rail or track to the driver leaving the crossing, unless the driver stops at a place on a length of road, or in an area, to which a parking control sign applies and the driver is permitted to stop at that place under the Road Rules.
+(1) A driver must not stop on a level crossing, or on a road within 20 metres before the nearest rail or track to the driver approaching the crossing and 20 metres after the nearest rail or track to the driver leaving the crossing, unless the driver stops at a place on a length of road, or in an area, to which a parking control sign applies and the driver is permitted to stop at that place under the Australian Road Rules.

-- Note 1 Level crossing is defined in rule 120, and parking control sign is defined in the dictionary. - Note 2 A driver stops within a particular distance from a level crossing if the driver stops so any part of the driver's vehicle is within that distance-see rule 350(2). - (2) For this rule, distances are measured as shown in the example. - (3) In this rule-
+Level crossing is defined in rule 120, and parking control sign is defined in the dictionary.

+A driver stops within a particular distance from a level crossing if the driver stops so any part of the driver's vehicle is within that distance-see rule 350(2).

+(2) For this rule, distances are measured as shown in the example.

-road does not include a road related area, but includes any shoulder of the road.
+road does not include a road-related area, but includes any shoulder of the road.

-Note Road related area is defined in rule 13, and shoulder is defined in rule 12.
-Example
+Road-related area is defined in rule 13, and shoulder is defined in rule 12.